Top things to do in Putney

 One of the oldest independent bookshops in London today, Hurlingham Books is a magnet for bookworms looking for everything from antique classics and rare gems to quirky paperbacks.
 The owner also has a warehouse near the charming bookstore that holds more than one million books, so if you’re looking for a rare find you’re in with a shot.

 Putney Sculpture Trail

 Follow the trail that showcases nine figurative sculptures by Alan Thornhill.
-The sculptures are dotted around the parks and riverfront of Putney, from Wandsworth Park to the Putney Embankment.
+The sculptures are dotted around the parks and riverfront, from Wandsworth Park to the Putney Embankment.